 Build incoming links

-A vital part of increasing your web site ranking is by building up good quality incoming links to your site.
-Ask your friends to link to your web site via their own personal web sites and profiles on social networking sites like LinkedIn and Facebook.
+A vital part of increasing your website ranking is by building up good quality incoming links to your site.
+Ask your friends to link to your website via their own personal websites and profiles on social networking sites.

 Blogging & social networking

-And to compliment your blogging, make sure you're using social networks like Twitter, LinkedIn and Facebook to publicise your new content.
+And to compliment your blogging, make sure you're using social networks like Twitter and LinkedIn to publicise your new content.

 Search Engine Optimisation